killianlutz/VarFreqOscillator/README.md

 ```

 ## Files associated to figures
-Change directory to `./scripts_figs/`.
-There are five files, each of which is associated to one of the 5 figures of the paper:
+In the directory `./scripts_figs/`, each one of the 5 files corresponds to one of the 5 figures in the paper:
 - Fig. 1: `plot_trajectories.jl`
 - Fig. 2: `plot_amplification.jl`
 - Fig. 3: `plot_floquet2D.jl`